Where are the Galapagos Islands located, and what makes them so unique? This post explains the Galapagos Islands’ location.

 Frequently Asked Questions about Where are the Galapagos Islands located

 What country are the Galapagos Islands a part of?

 The Galapagos Islands archipelago belongs to the South American country Ecuador.

 Which Galapagos Islands animals can you see?

-The Galapagos national park is home to to some of the highest levels of endemism in the world.
+The Galapagos national park is home to some of the highest levels of endemism in the world.
 You can see almost everywhere Marine Iguanas and sea lions.

-At the Charles Darwin Research Center on Santa Cruz Island you can not only get lots of interesting Galapagos Islands Information but also see giant tortoises.
+At the Charles Darwin Research Center on Santa Cruz Island, you can not only get lots of interesting Galapagos Islands Information but also see giant tortoises.